Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 The Notre Dame Cathedral of Saigon under repair on the left side and the Sai Gon Central Post Office on the right side in Ho Chi Minh City, Vietnam

-Sai Gon Central Post Office.
+Saigon Central Post Office.
 This building, built between 1886 and 1891, is right next to the cathedral.
+Here’s my article on visiting the Saigon Central Post Office.

 Ho Chi Minh City Book Street.
 A cool little street lined with small bookshops next to the cathedral and post office.
-(Cutting through here should be part of your walk at some point.)
+Cutting through here should be part of your walk at some point.
+This article covers visiting HCMC Book Street.

 The large, white palace known as Independence Palace in District 1, Ho Chi Minh City, Vietnam